ThomasMertes/seed7/README.txt

 WHAT TO DO WHEN THERE ARE PROBLEMS WITH THE COMPILATION?

-    There is a read_me.txt file in the seed7/src directory which discusses the compilation process with more detail.
+    There is a README.txt file in the seed7/src directory which discusses the compilation process with more detail.